Note: this post was originally published in October 2016 and has been updated for accuracy on 2017/11/29

 It shouldn’t have been a surprise that Valencia has incredible shopping.
 After all it is the third largest city in Spain, and Spanish women love their fashion.
 There are shops here for every need and every budget, from bargain brands to high end designers.
 It makes me wonder – why did I lug three suitcases full of clothes all the way to Spain?

-You have to get out of the middle of the old town (El Carmen) and go to the edges to find the serious shopping.
+The El Carmen district of Old Town is full of cute boutique shops that you can wander through searching for unique gifts and handmade clothing.
+To find the serious shopping, however, you have to get out of the middle of the old town.
 Of course, it wouldn’t be like me to not include suggestions for eating along the way.
 This is a food blog, after all!

 If I was going to spend an entire day shopping in Valencia, this is how I would do it…

 Get yourself some caffeine and carbs to prepare for the day.
 The Parque del Parterre garden is a nice setting for breakfast.
 These gardens were originally built in the 1850’s.
 The gigantic ficus trees (Ficus macrophylla, also called Moreton Bay fig) that dominate the park are over 100 years old.
 An equestrian statue of King James I the Conqueror was erected in 1891 to mark the 600th anniversary of his death.
 He died in 1276, but it took 16 years to actually complete the monument.

 There are several cafes lined up along Plaça d’Alfons el Magnànim facing the park that are open for breakfast including Cafe De Les Mones and Coffee House.
 Each has a typical desayunos menu of a coffee, tostada or croissant, and fresh orange juice for about €5.
 Take your time, because the shops won’t open until at least 10:00 or 11:00AM.